Approximation Power of Deep Neural Networks: an explanatory mathematical survey: Main questions of approximation theory

+In this chapter, we primarily focus on the first question: the question of density.
+We will address error-complexity analysis in the next chapters.
+Density concerns the theoretical ability of $f_{\boldsymbol\theta}$ to approximate $f$ arbitrarily well.
+Specifically, can we approximate any target function in a given function space as accurately as we wish using neural networks?
+In other words, is the family of neural networks ``dense" in the space of continuous functions?

+To better understand the concept of density, we will start with the simpler case where the approximants are algebraic polynomials (Section \ref{sec:density-polynomials}).
+We will then discuss a classical density result for shallow feedforward networks with one hidden layer (Section \ref{sec:density-shallow}), followed by more recent results on deep ReLU networks (Sections \ref{sec:relu-net}-\ref{sec:depth-power}).

-\begin{remark} (An open problem) One important problem that will not be addressed here concerns the selection and preparation of training data $\{ ({\bf x}^{(i)}, f({\bf x}^{(i)})) \}_{i=1}^n$.
-Precisely, to achieve a desired accuracy constraint $|| f - f_{\boldsymbol\theta} || < \varepsilon$, we would wish to know how to optimally select the number $n$ of data points, the location (or distribution) of support points $\{ {\bf x}^{(i)} \}_{i=1}^n$ in $X$, and the quality of the output data points, i.e. how accurately to compute $\{f({\bf x}^{(i)}) \}_{i=1}^n$.
-This is still an open problem, and we simply assume that we have as many high-quality data points as needed. \end{remark}
+We note that one important issue not addressed here is the selection and preparation of training data $\{ ({\bf x}^{(m)}, f({\bf x}^{(m)})) \}_{i=m}^n$.
+Specifically, to achieve a desired accuracy $|| f - f_{\boldsymbol\theta} || < \varepsilon$, we wish to know how to optimally select the number $n$ of data points, the location (or distribution) of input data points $\{ {\bf x}^{(m)} \}_{m=1}^n$ in $X$, and the quality (or accuracy) of output data points $\{f({\bf x}^{(m)}) \}_{m=1}^n$.
+This is a complex problem, possibly beyond the scope of approximation theory alone.
+For simplicity, throughout this review paper, we assume the availability of abundant high-quality data.
+For further reading on approximation theory outside the context of neural networks, refer to \cite{Trefethen_book:2019,Powell_book:1996, DeVore_Lorentz_book:1992,DeVore_Acta:98}.

-\begin{remark} (Approximation theory and numerical analysis) Both approximation theory and numerical analysis are branches of analysis.
-They share similar goals.
-In general, more accurate approximations of a target function can be achieved only by increasing the complexity of the approximants.
-The understanding of such a trade-off between accuracy and complexity is the main goal of ``constructive approximation'': how the approximation can be constructed.
-In this sense, the goals of approximation theory (and in particular constructive approximation) and numerical analysis are similar.
-Approximation theory is however less concerned with computational issues than numerical analysis.
-Also, in numerical computation, the target functions are often implicitly available, for instance through differential equations, integral equations, or integro-differential equations.
-Those interested in the field of approximation theory (not in the context of neural networks) may refer to \cite{Trefethen_book:2019,Powell_book:1996,DeVore_Lorentz_book:1992,DeVore_Acta:98}. \end{remark}
+\begin{remark} (Approximation theory vs. numerical analysis) Achieving more accurate approximations of a target function generally requires increasing the complexity of the approximants.
+Understanding this trade-off between accuracy and complexity is the main goal of ``constructive" approximation, focusing on how the approximation can be constructed effectively.
+In this regard, both approximation theory and numerical analysis share similar goals.
+However, approximation theory tends to prioritize theoretical aspects and is less concerned with computational issues.
+In numerical computation, target functions are often implicitly defined through differential, integral, or integro-differential equations, presenting additional constraints and challenges not typically addressed in approximation theory. \end{remark}